 Rigorous focus on 1 category and 1 product form is a proven accelerant in premium CPG.
 Platforming too early dilutes your focus in front of consumers who stop seeing you as an expert who should command a price premium.

 Focus on growing velocities in the early years, not door count.
 Ramping door count is an obsession of poorly trained investors and founders who confuse geographic breadth with revenue scale.

 Launching premium CPG brands has become too easy.
-Only the disciplined creator and business leader thrives and scale in this space.
+Only the disciplined creator and business leader thrives and scales in this space.
 Commit to your own professionalization ASAP.

 80% of brick-and-mortar premium brands never make it past $500K in sales.
 Most of the common, business-killing mistakes in this phase are preventable and unrelated to fundraising

 In the first $1M of brick-and-mortar sales, pace your growth.
 This is where the volume is in premium CPG, but it’s also where things can go sideways real fast.

 MARK AND JAMES ALEKS, Zaca recovery